Penally: History

 Archaeological investigations of nearby Hoyles Mouth Cave shows evidence of Paleolithic and Iron Age use.
 Artifacts found there can be seen at Tenby Museum.

 Trefloyne (formerly Trellwyn) is an ancient manor, the seat of the Bowen family, and marked as a separate parish on a 1578 map, but little evidence of the original manor house remains; it was still standing at the beginning of the 19th century, but in ruins by the 1880s.

+The community of Penally has three sites with hall/tower houses dating from the Middle Ages.
+Those at Whitewell to the south-west of the village, and at West Tarr Mediaeval House, near St Florence to the north, are Grade I listed buildings and Scheduled monuments, while the Carswell Medieval House, also near St Florence, is listed at Grade II*.

 The Black Rock Quarry, between Penally and Tenby, provided heavy industry in the area during the nineteenth century, particularly after the Pembroke to Tenby railway arrived in 1863.
 Twelve large limekilns were built on a branch line c.1865.
 They are the largest surviving limekilns in Pembrokeshire.

 After World War II heavy industry made way for tourism, with the Kiln Park camping and caravan resort being developed near the old quarry site.